kokoko3k/koko-aio-slang/docs.md

                Works best with scanline heights in range [0.5..0.7] Type 3 is fixed and produces heavier and thinner slotmasks without visible scanlines.
     Slotmask strength
-        The strenght of the slotmask (available on type 1 and 2 only) .
+        The strength of the slotmask
+    .
 Offset
         This is the slotmask offset/stagger, (available on type 1 only) Keep it around 79 or all the way to max